Provenance for Sensemaking

 As mentioned, visualisation and/or machine learning can be used to answer these questions.

 Q2.
-Provenance Embedding
+Large Provenance Model (LPM)